markusrenoldner/science-notes/Minimum of quadratic functionals.md

-... are equivalent to [Variational formulation, variational problem](Variational%20formulation,%20variational%20problem.md), as explained here [Equivalence of minimization of quadr. functional and var. problem](Equivalence%20of%20minimization%20of%20quadr.%20functional%20and%20var.%20problem.md)
+... are equivalent to [[Variational formulation, variational problem]], as explained here [[Equivalence of minimization of quadr. functional and var. problem]]

 ## Equilibrium models and quadratic functionals